CorFrederickx/BM25-on-Dutch/README.md

 # BM25-on-Dutch

 This repository contains the code and data for the master’s thesis:
-**"The Performance of BM25 in a Dutch Retrieval Setting (An Empirical Study on Parallel Legal Corpora Using Synthetic Queries)"**
+**"BM25 Across the Language Barrier (Comparing Lexical Retrieval Performance on English and Dutch Legal Texts)"**

 Despite its age, BM25 remains a strong baseline in information retrieval.
 This thesis investigates its performance in Dutch, using synthetic queries on the parallel legal corpus [MultiEURLEX](https://huggingface.co/datasets/coastalcph/multi_eurlex).
 We find that BM25 performs comparably in Dutch and English when lexical alignment between queries and documents is preserved, but performance drops significantly when using machine-translated queries.